Dapiya/AI-VIS/README.md

 # Future Plans

-- We are working on stuff related to cross-satellite calibration to improve the performance of AI-VIS, since it is only trained on Himawari-8 data.
-Our previous experiments suggested significant degradations.
-We will roll out a complete set of system along with support for GOES-R series in the future.
+[2025/09/02]
+- We are working on inter-satellite correction systems to ensure consistent performance on GOES-R/ABI, a preview is available at [AI-VIS operational page](https://ai-vis.dapiya.top/sat.html/).
-- In the slightly further future, we will begin working on the next generation of AI-VIS, aiming to continue improving the capabilities of the model.
+- In the mean time we are continuing to work towards next iterations of AI-VIS, details pending.